 You've been thinking about therapy for months.
 Every time stress peaks or sleep gets disrupted, the thought crosses your mind.
 Then things settle down slightly and you think maybe you don't really need it.

+You're sitting in your third therapist's office in six months, and that familiar knot of guilt tightens in your stomach.
 The intake forms ask the same questions.
 You explain your story again to another new face.
 Part of you wonders if you're being too picky, too difficult, or if maybe the problem isn't them at all.

+Your body remembers what your mind tries to forget.
 Maybe you've spent months in therapy, talking through your experiences and gaining insights about your patterns.
 You understand why certain situations trigger you, where your anxiety comes from, and how your past affects your present.

 You walked into your first therapy session with hope.
 Maybe you'd been carrying pain for months or years, and decided to seek help.
 You expected to feel relief, clarity, or at least some lightness after unburdening yourself to a professional.